 Fermented soy, however, is actually beneficial to the body and these include things such as miso, soy sauce, tamari (gluten-free soy sauce), tempeh, and fermented soy milks and tofu.

-Possible Reason #4 – Not Drinking Enough Water
+Possibility Reason #4 – Not Drinking Enough Water

 You must, must, MUST drink plenty of water when you’re using meal replacement & protein shakes!